 As I explained with the first two entries of this list, the more emotions you are able to expose your child to, the better they will be able to recognize those emotions within themselves and others.
 Think about all the times you’ve struggled to comprehend what someone was going through.
 For example, you came into work and immediately you could tell something was off with your boss.

 How you pick up on those emotional signs and how you alter your behavior are all examples of emotional recognition and adaptability in action.
-These are the kinds of situations you can prepare your child for later in life with books like The Feelings Book and the other entries on this list.
+These are the kinds of situations you can prepare your child for later in life with these 8 best children’s books on emotional intelligence and The Feelings Book definitely deserves its spot on the list.

 5. Ruby Finds a Worry by Tom Percival